jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

-The remaining venues continue their costs escalating to $3 million, with public contribution ranging from $850 million to $1.8 billion (cost information for a new Denver Broncos stadium has not been announced).
-All the stadiums are domed, except for the Buffalo Bills' new Highmark Stadium.

 And several NFL stadiums that are not being replaced are instead getting extensive renovations.
 Five renovations are being privately financed by the teams, but the four stadiums are receiving substantial government subsidies for their upgrades, with the Carolina Panthers and Jacksonville Jaguars receiving $650 million and $725 million from taxpayers.